jgagne/ajovt3-zs20-vskk/01-bespoke-character-description.md

 > Alternative text should be succinct, yet descriptive of the content and function of an image.
 Lengthy alternative text (more than around 100 characters) often indicates that extraneous content or content that is not available to sighted users is being presented.
 >
-> [Perceivable](https://webaim.org/standards/wcag/checklist#perceivable) guidline via WebAIM’s WCAG 2 Checklist
+> [Perceivable](https://webaim.org/standards/wcag/checklist#perceivable) guideline via WebAIM’s WCAG 2 Checklist

 ## Brief